-• Severe and persistent pain in the lower abdomen not relieved by taking analgesics at regular intervals.
+Severe and persistent pain in the lower abdomen not relieved by taking analgesics at regular intervals.

-You need to go to the emergency department at a hospital if you have:

-Very heavy bleeding, that is, a super absorbent sanitary pad is soaked every half hour for more than 2 or 3 hours.
+You need to go to the emergency department at a hospital if you have: Very heavy bleeding, such as a super absorbent sanitary pad that is soaked every half hour for more than 3 hours.